-The World Health Organization declared the novel Coronavirus (COVID-19) outbreak a pandemic on 11 March 2020.
+The World Health Organization declared the novel Coronavirus (COVID-19) outbreak a pandemic on 11 March 2021.
 The pandemic and the measures to control its human impact have resulted in disruptions to economic activities, business operations and asset prices.
 This could have a negative financial effect on the company, depending on factors such as the duration and spread of the outbreak, the effects on the economy overall and the effects on the financial markets, all of which are highly uncertain and cannot be estimated reliably.

 The company has performed various assessments and stress testing of its business plans under different scenarios, as part of its business continuity and contingency planning.
 However, at the date of approval of these financial statements, the company has determined that the situation will remain fluid for the foreseeable future, and as such, is unable to determine a reliable estimate of the financial impact on the overall business operations.
-The company's performance has improved year over year and management anticipate this trend to continue.
+Whilst world events such as Covid-19 and the war in Ukraine has negatively impacted on the company's supply chain of raw materials, management has endeavoured to reduce the impact on gross profit and the public at large.
+The company's revenue generation performance has improved year over year and management anticipates this trend to continue.